Why choose this course

 What you will study

-On this course you will learn the creative, re-creative, technical, critical, vocational and academic areas of contemporary music practice.
+On this course, you will learn the creative, re-creative, technical, critical, vocational and academic areas of contemporary music practice.

-You will learn about the current developments within the contemporary theory and practice of music, so that you can work confidently and constructively within the musical culture of the present.
+You’ll learn about the current developments within the contemporary theory and practice of music, so that you can work confidently and constructively within the musical culture of the present.

 If you’re looking to progress onto a PhD research project after you graduate, this course will help to prepare you for doctoral level study in music-related areas.